SimonLeclere/discord-starboards/readme.md

 -   📁 Support for all databases! (default is json)
 -   🌐 Support for multiple starboards per server, and even per channels with a different emoji and different options!
 -   ⚙️ Very customizable! (emoji, threshold, selfstat, botStars, etc...)
--   💥 Events: starboardCreate, starboardDelete, starboardReactionAdd, starboardReactionRemove, starboardReactionRemoveAll
+-   💥 Events: starboardCreate, starboardDelete, starboardReactionAdd, starboardReactionRemove, starboardReactionRemoveAll, starboardReactionNsfw

 ## Description